kmarkley/Indigo-Timed-Devices/README.md

 #### Alive Timer devices

-These devices track whether single device or variable is ***alive*** and become OFF when the tracked entity hasn't changed for a user-defined period of time.
+These devices track whether single device or variable is ***alive*** and becomes OFF when the tracked entity hasn't changed for a user-defined period of time.

 Once configured, these devices are just ON or OFF to reflect whether or not some other device or variable has been seen within some pre-set period of time.

 The obvious use is battery-powered devices like sensors.
-Unlike the other device types, these will react to heartbeats even if none of devices states have changed value.
+Unlike the other device types, these will react to heartbeats even if none of device's states have changed value.

 ## Plugin configuration